 If you are in need of pastoral care or if you know of someone that is hospitalized and needs visitation, please call Pastor Scott at the parish office at 701.983.4626.

-If you would like to stop by and visit at the office, hours are Monday and Tuesday from 10:00 am to 2:00pm CT.
+If you would like to stop by and visit at the office, hours are Monday and Wednesday from 10:00 am to 2:00pm CT or upon request.

 Pastor Scott Pierson is available anytime by phone.
 Office 701.983.4626 or cell 419.341.7491.